Self-publishing on Kindle with Amazon KDP is the only way to go. However, in my judgment, this is not always true.

 Kindle or an iPad?

-But, if I started writing this piece all over again and talked about the Apple iPad, it would be a totally different story.
+But, if I started writing this piece all over again and talked about the iPad, it would be a totally different story.

-So because of this, I know why self-publishing and book sales are not simply all about Amazon Kindle Direct Publishing (KDP).
+Because of this, I know why self-publishing and book sales are not simply all about Amazon Kindle Direct Publishing (KDP).

 Smart self-publishers know this and are already publishing on several platforms and online ebook retailers.

-Dedicated e-reading devices will not drive it.
-It will be with fully functional tablets and smartphones that also serve as a multi-platform ebook reader and allow ebook buying choice.
+It will be with fully functional tablets and smartphones that also serve as a multi-platform ebook reader and allow ebook-buying choices.

 Are there enough readers outside the US who read in English?